arenaxr/arena-docs/content/overview/build.md

 The first 4 properties of the form (**object_id**, **action**, **persist**, **type**) are common to all ARENA objects.

 {% include alert type="warning" content="
-Note that the **persit** property defines if the object state is to be persisted, or not.
+Note that the **persist** property defines if the object state is to be persisted, or not.
 In case `persist=false`, the object will **not** be added to the object list (**Scene Objects** section).
 The update (triggered by the **Add/Update Object** button) will only be seen by current observers of the scene, will be lost once they leave or reload and will not be seen by observers joining the scene after the update.
 "%}

 A `scene options` object allows to set options for a [preset environment in the scene](https://github.com/supermedium/aframe-environment-component), set some scene options (such as audio range, publish behavior, or scene privacy) and define some renderer settings.
 The properties that appear on the form (and, therefore, the options that are available to be configured with the object) can be set with the <button type="button" name="button" class="btn fs-3">Properties</button> button.
 Notice the 3 different sections of the `scene options` object: